alexhokl/notes/software_engineering.md

   connect people and their perspectives, we help to build a culture of trust.
   Those are the small things that make up a great culture, and we Quality Specialists are usually in the middle of it.

+## Analysis Paralysis

+- it typically manifests itself through the waterfall model with exceedingly long phases of project planning, requirements gathering, program design, and data modeling, which can create little or no extra value by those steps and risk many revisions
+- it can occur when there is a lack of experience on the part of workers such as systems analysts, project managers or software developers, and could be due to a rigid and formal organizational culture
+- indecision in businesses is usually the result of not enough people acting or speaking up about the inefficiencies of the company
+- Agile software development methodologies explicitly seek to prevent analysis paralysis, by promoting an iterative work cycle that emphasizes working products over product specifications

 ## Others